fhiso/bibliography/bibliography.md

 Tony Proctor, "The Lineage Trap", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2014/09/the-lineage-trap.html>) -- How the identification of generic "subject entities" helps with an approach accommodating micro-history.

+Tony Proctor, "Synchronised Date", *Parallax View*, 2015-08-04 (<http://parallax-viewpoint.blogspot.com/2015/08/synchronised-dates.html>) -- Discussion of the Julian-to-Gregorian conversion, and the generalised handling of dual dates.

 ##Events##

 Tony Proctor, "Eventful Genealogy", *Parallax View* (<http://parallax-viewpoint.blogspot.com/2013/11/eventful-genealogy.html>) -- How Events can become a major component in coordinating our data, using protracted and hierarchical event descriptions.